crfranch/Applying-Machine-Learning-Enron/README.md

 In part with an exploratory analysis, I used the K-Means algorithm to help cluster the POI data; however, since the POI feature was a boolean value, I found that randomly selecting two clusters would not effectively apply to this dataset because this dataset had too many dimensions.
 For this reason, I moved on from the K-Means project early on in the process.
 However, for the purpose of this project, it is important to include the entire scope of the analysis.

+In addition to the K-Means Algorithm, I performed a hierarhical analysis on the POI feature.
+By looking at the hierarchy of the POI, I was able to better visualize the spread between someone who is considered a Person of Interest (POI) and someone who is not.

+Following an analysis of the target feature, POI, I took off with a predictive aalysis algorithm - Logistic Regression.
+This algorithm is based on the conept of probability.
+Logistic Regression is beneficial in this case as it provides an unbiased data testing point.
+For this project, this statistical method is used for predicting binary classes.